AnanthVivekanand/WebGRLC/README.md

 ## Acknowledgments

-* Kryptonite#6233 - ❤️ ❤️ ❤️.
-Kryptonite is a Garlicoin developer, who helped me so much through this project.
+* Ryan Shaw - ❤️ ❤️ ❤️.
+Mr. Shaw is a Garlicoin developer, who helped me so much through this project.
 He was very knowledgable about everything and was able to graciously provide the low-level (WASM) code that was used to make this miner.
 * [The Blockchain Developers Club](https://discord.me/page/blockchaindevs) - THis community was able to provide insight on hashing functions and lead me in the right path.
 * [cryptocoin_scrypt_stratum](https://github.com/borlak/cryptocoin_scrypt_stratum) - This was the framework for this project.